-16. Always Pack Your Own Lunch
+18. Always Pack Your Own Lunch

 I always aim to make enough food at dinner for our family to have enough leftovers for lunch the next day.
-It saves money, it’s efficient, and I don’t have to pack a brown bag lunch in the morning — I just grab a Tupperware container and go.
+It saves money, it’s efficient, and I don’t have to pack a brown bag lunch in the morning — I just grab a storage container and go.

 17. Eat Less Meat

 For example, I set aside bacon and eggs as a treat for weekend mornings.
 During the week, I start every day with a bowl of low-fat yogurt with nuts, fruits, and homemade granola.

 18. Buy Meat Near Its Sell-By Date